toy coin funnel

 • A page that includes promotional ideas for maximizing the event income.

-As an outreach ministry, a single volunteer can easily handle the loan process for your church.
+As an outreach ministry, a single volunteer or family can easily handle the loan process for your church.
+The borrowing-party comes to pick up the Well and brings it back...so managing the Well is very simple.

 Cost and Grants

 We NEVER receive any splits or portion of the coin revenue.
-100% of the funds raised go to the church, charity, or project listed on the sign above the Well (which is easy to change as needed...it just slips in under the plastic).
-The commercial cost of Two and Three-Footers is $1,995 plus $100 for color.
+100% of the funds raised go to the church, charity, or project listed on the included sign above the Well (which is easy to change as needed...it just slips in under the plastic).
+The commercial-usage cost of Two and Three-Footers (measurement across the top) is $1,995 plus $100 for color.
 Seven-Footers are $6,995 plus $200 for color, but too large for most churches and not as portable for the loan option.
 Most churches get Three-Footers.

 Personal or Family Sponsorships

-Most churches ask a member or family to sponsor the remaining share of the cost (after the grant is deducted), and suggest that the sponsoring family do so in honor of, or in memory of a person in the church that has been a leader and positive influence.
-It is always easier to ask someone to donate money for a specific item than a general fund, especially when that item will multiply that donation to many times its original size.
+Most churches ask a member or family to sponsor the Well, and suggest that the sponsoring family do so in honor of, or in memory of a person in the church that has been a leader and positive influence.
+It is always easier to ask someone to donate money for a specific item than a general fund, especially when that item will multiply that donation to many times its original amount.

-Please click here or on the picture to the right to see a a close-up of the brass-like sticker, loan sticker, and round "Provided by" sign.
+Please click on the picture of the red Well to see a a close-up of the brass-like sticker, loan sticker, and round "Provided by" sign.

 Click here to see a 1-page template that you can send or hand to prospective sponsors.
 This is the FASTEST way to get an individual or family sponsor.
 Some organizations have gotten a sponsor within an hour of sending this out!